guiloj/HSpamSlayer/README.md

 It was made to handle the current crosspost spam in many subreddits where a bot would get a random post from sub _A_ and submit it to its own subreddit with the same title and then crosspost it back to sub _A_.

 To stop this HSpamSlayer has a blacklist of carefully selected subreddits to ban authors from, if you want to make a suggestion you can! just head to [the issues tab](https://github.com/guiloj/HSpamSlayer/issues) and select subreddit proposal when creating a new issue.

+Consider supporting the developer by [buying me a coffee!](https://www.buymeacoffee.com/guiloj)

 # Setup